NobodySpecial256/qusbkill/README.md

 - Copy/move `qusbkill.service` into `/etc/systemd/system`
 - Copy/move `uk` into `/usr/bin` and mark it executable
   - `uk` is a helper script to disable/re-enable qusbkill without typing a long systemctl command
+- (Optional, but recommended) Confirm 1usbkill is working correctly by running `systemctl start qusbkill`
+  - If your system powers off shortly after running this command, debug the issue before enabling `qusbkill` at boot
 - Run `systemctl enable qusbkill` to make qusbkill start at boot
 - After qusbkill is set to start at boot, run `systemctl start qusbkill` to start qusbkill immediately